 Thomas Johnson's revision (1633) of Gerard's Herball refers to this species as in a ditch near Margate, the first Kentish record (and, indeed, the first localised record for the British Isles).
-Whilst there are historic records across the county, those in West Kent (from being described as "frequent" in boggy places in Edward Jenner's Flora of Tunbridge Wells, 1845) have declined to the last sighting, at Chislehurst Common, in 1954.
-As regards East Kent, Marshall

-(in the Victoria History of the County of Kent, 1908) described it as "rare, except near Canterbury, Sandwich and Deal".
+Whilst there are historic records across the county, those in West Kent (from being described as "frequent" in boggy places in Edward Jenner's Flora of Tunbridge Wells, 1845) have declined to the last sighting, at Chislehurst Common, in 19541.
+As regards East Kent, Marshall places in Edward Jenner's Flora of Tunbridge Wells, 1845) have declined to the last sighting, at Chislehurst Common, in 19541.
+As regards East Kent, Marshall (in the Victoria History of the County of Kent, 1908) described it as "rare, except near Canterbury, Sandwich and Deal".

 If one were to assess its status from Philp (1982, 2010), one might conclude that there is a trend of decline at local level which is comparable with the national long-term decline.
 Philp (1982) recorded it primarily in the Sandwich / Deal area, but also at Dungeness and Stodmarsh.
 However, there were three north east Kent tetrads (TR26F, TR35N, TR35R) where it could not be found in his subsequent survey (Philp, 2010), and overall gains and losses brought about a position in which the 1991-2005 survey showed presence in four tetrads, a net loss of one tetrad since 1971-80.
-This may not necessarily be a 'real' decline, in that it has been found again at Stodmarsh, at times in quantity (although also capable of apparently vanishing in a dry season, such as summer 2015), and in East Kent overall, its 2010-19 presence amounts to six tetrads (equivalent to eight monads).
+This does not seem to be a 'real' decline at all, in that it has been found again at Stodmarsh, at times in quantity (although also capable of apparently vanishing in a dry season, such as summer 2015), and in East Kent overall, its 2010-20 presence amounts to seven tetrads (equivalent to nine monads), i.e. more than in either the 1971-80 or 1991-2005 surveys.